qubeio/hypr-gnome/README.md

 Simple Tiling is a GNOME Shell extension created for users who want a clean, predictable, and automatic tiling layout without the complexity of larger, more feature-heavy tiling extensions.
 It is designed to be simple to configure and intuitive to use, focusing on a core set of essential tiling features.

 This extension was built from the ground up to be stable and performant on **GNOME Shell 3.38**.
+However it is now also supporting modern gnome shells up to **version 48**.

 ## Features